 With medical websites, most of the people who will be browsing are not familiar with medical jargon- and if the content is too complicated, people will be turned off by it.

 Having a blog on a medical website is a great way to help others and convert users into costumers, but the content itself must be well written and easy to digest for everyone.
 A blog is a great place to share your medical knowledge and gives you chance to answer some frequently asked questions in far more detail than a few lines on your FAQ page.
+An example would be Medify as their website gives you insights and guide into beginning a career in medicine.
 It will also help to build trust in your consumers as you are displaying you are knowledge about your line of work in dentist, physiotherapy or similar.

 Photos of the team